Cubital Tunnel Syndrome

 What are the results from surgery?

+The results are good-to-excellent for most patients.
 Most patients report decreased numbness, tingling, and pain in the hand after surgery.
 Recovery of the ulnar nerve after surgery is not immediate, and nerve recovery can take several months.
 Some patients do not regain full strength or sensation in the hand, especially in severe or long-standing cases.
 Mild soreness and numbness at the incision site often improves over a few months.

 What are the complications from surgery?